matthewpdias/dockali/README.md

 ## Notes:
 - Only files and subdirectories in /home will be saved to your hard drive, in a docker-managed storage volume.
 This means anything else you do will go away and be erased upon restart!
 Keep any files you want in `/home` or a subdirectory of `/home`!
-If

  - By default Kali only has a root user, this is the role you assume when you run the start script.